Scramble Header Logo

 If we had to choose just two torches (a main + backup) for year-round use, we'd go with Petzl's Actik Core with the e+Lite emergency headlamp as backup.
 Both are superb performers, both natively use lithium-based batteries; the rechargeable Actik can be topped up and the e+Lite's CR2032s weigh almost nothing (so plenty of spares won't weigh you down or fill your pack).

 Finally, if you engage in long distance treks but don't venture out much below -5°C, I would suggest that two or all three of the torches mentioned in the "budget options" section would suffice.
-They've served the Scramble team well, and were certainly good enough for me over the 8 days of this year's (2020) winter kit test.

 Product Images

-Last Updated: 10/04/20
+Last Updated: 23/05/24

 Baselayers Icon